-- A. Requirements for All Door Frames: - 1.
+- A. Requirements for All Doors and Frames: - 1.
 Accessibility: Comply with ANSI/ICC A117.1. - 2.
+Door Top Closures: Flush with top of faces and edges. - 3.
+Door Edge Profile: Beveled on both edges. - 4.
+Door Texture: Smooth faces. - 5.
 Hardware Preparation: In accordance with BHMA A156.115, with reinforcement welded in place, in addition to other requirements specified in door grade standard. - a.
-Hinge tabs shall be arc welded, not spot welded. - 3.
-Finish: Factory primed, for field finishing. - B. Combined Requirements: If a particular door frame unit is indicated to comply with more than one type of requirement, comply with all the specified requirements for each type; for instance, an exterior door that is also indicated as being sound-rated must comply with the requirements specified for exterior doors and for sound-rated doors; where two requirements conflict, comply with the most stringent.
+Hinge tabs shall be arc welded, not spot welded. - 6.
+Finish: Factory primed, for field finishing. - B. Combined Requirements: If a particular door and frame unit is indicated to comply with more than one type of requirement, comply with all the specified requirements for each type; for instance, an exterior door that is also indicated as being sound-rated must comply with the requirements specified for exterior doors and for sound-rated doors; where two requirements conflict, comply with the most stringent.